vasyl-nadtochii/Cucina/README.md

 **This application is created only for educational purposes.
 All coincidences are accidental.**

 Name *Cucina* comes from Italian and means "kitchen".

 The essence of the project is to create **native android** application for the fictional pizza franchise.

 Basic functionality: user registration and authorization, displaying news, creating and tracking orders, displaying cafes on the map.

+The application is translated into 4 languages: English, Ukrainian, Russian, Polish.

 ## Used Tools